 - Vomiting up things better left to the other end (yuck!)

 There are a handful of complications that arise when the body does not have a chance to flush waste.
-Due to an increase in inflammation and stress in the body, the patient may be at an increased risk of cardiovascular events such as like heart attacks.
-Not being able to flush waste can also be very difficult on ones kidneys, as they process that waste.
+Due to an increase in inflammation and stress in the body, the patient may be at an increased risk of cardiovascular events like heart attacks.
+Not being able to flush waste can also be very difficult on ones kidneys, as they are responsible for processing your waste.

 The most direct complication, however, is bowel perforation.
 Unfortunately, it is exactly what it sounds like.
 If too much pressure builds up in your intestines they can tear, allowing waste into places it was not meant to go.
 Human waste is acidic and contains bacteria, so this can cause life-threatening symptoms.